aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

   2. Search for &#8216;Citrix&#8217;, &#8216;Citrix Receiver&#8217; or &#8216;Citrix Workspace&#8217;
   3. Choose &#8216;Citrix Receiver&#8217; or &#8216;Citrix Workspace&#8217; depending on what is returned
   4. Save the change and Add the application
-  5. Assign the application as required&nbsp;
+  5. Assign the application as required

 The application will be available in the Intune Company Portal: